Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- This season, he's put up 21.4% of the Celtics' attempted field goals, as he's averaging 21.1 per contest.
+- This season, Jayson Tatum has made 9.8 shots per game, which accounts for 21.0% of his team's total makes.

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.
+- He's taken 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

 - Tatum's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat give up 109.8 points per contest, second-ranked in the league.

-- On the glass, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.
+- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.

-- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.

 Jayson Tatum vs. the Heat